 Saks 5th Avenue Credits

 This perk gives you two $50 credits to Saks every six months.
 You could receive hundreds in value if you shop there at least twice per year and combine the credits with an Amex Offer.

 35% Points Rebate

-You will receive a 35% points rebate for future trips when you use MR points to pay for a trip on amextravel.com.
+Business Platinum cardholders will receive a 35% points rebate for future trips when they use MR points to pay for a trip on amextravel.com.
 This perk increases the value of your points and gives an incentive to use Amex’s travel website.

 Avis, Hertz, & National Status

 This benefit gives you mid-tier status at the three car rental companies.
 My family and I primarily rent from Enterprise, so these benefits will only be useful if Enterprise can’t help me.